microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Global options

-With our dataflow successfully imported and credentials set, we'll now configure some settings for authoring in the Power Query Online interface which will also persist the next time we need to author new content.
+Now that we have imported our dataflow and set our credentials, we’ll adjust some settings for authoring in Power Query Online.
+These settings will stay the same when we author new content later.

 ---

+To edit the dataflow model and enable some global options, we’ll do the following:

-1. From the group workspace, select the ellipses (...) adjacent to the dataflow name and then the **Edit** option.
+1. In the group workspace, click the ellipses (…) next to the dataflow name and choose the **Edit** option.

     ![Edit dataflow](./Media/EditDataflow.png)

-1. To update the dataflow model in the top right we'll select the **Edit tables** option to navigate into the Power Query Online experience.
+1. In the top right, click the **Edit tables** option to go to the Power Query Online experience.

     ![Edit tables](./Media/EditTables.png)

-1. From the **Home** tab, select the **Options** > **Global options** property.
+1. On the **Home** tab, click the **Options** > **Global options** property.

     ![Global options](./Media/GlobalOptions.png)

-1. Within the **Global options** window ensure the following settings are enabled and select **OK** once complete.
+1. In the **Global options** window, make sure the following settings are enabled and click **OK** to confirm.

     **Steps**
     1. Enable step cost indicators